mitchdshawn/interest_rate_forecaster/technical_document.md

 By using a hawkish/dovish sentiment prediction, we can remove some of the undesirable connections an NLP model is likely to make.
 This sentiment analysis allows our highly unusual low interest rate environment to be compared to past high-interest rate environments.

-Initially I explored forecasting monthly sentiment (month+1 = increase, month+2 =neutral, etc).
+Initially I explored forecasting monthly sentiment (month+1 = increase, month+2 =neutral, etc.).
 This however could lead to volatile predictions, and was a level of detail not required for the forecast.

 ![1](images/1.png)

-As seen above, the interest rate environments we have been in for the past few decades has been a rising, neutral, or falling environment.
+As seen above, the interest rate environments we have been in for the past few decades have been a rising, neutral, or falling environment.
 With a broader and less focused y-target, the model could give a mid-term sentiment prediction, rather than a short-term immediate action prediction.

 I&#39;ve settled on a 6-month sentiment prediction, rather than a monthly prediction.
 This is focused enough to be an actionable prediction, but broad enough to not throw high volatility into the model.
 Below is the example actual flow changes of interest rates.
 Middle points in the line are neutral, with rising or falling 6-month rates being above or below.